KeremAlperBatal/ArduinoDriveStation/README.md

 [Link to Arduino Drive Station App](https://github.com/KeremAlperBatal/ArduinoDriveStationApp)

-The Arduino Drive Station App provides a user interface to switch between different modes using Bluetooth.
+The Arduino Drive Station App provides a user interface to switch between different modes and sending the data of joystick using Bluetooth.

 ### Initialization

-1. Create an ArduinoDriveStation object by specifying the RX and TX pins connected to the Bluetooth module:
+1. Create an ArduinoDriveStation object by specifying the RX and TX pins connected to the Bluetooth module and the total axes and total buttons on your joystick:
     ```cpp
-    ArduinoDriveStation driveStation(rxPin, txPin);
+    ArduinoDriveStation driveStation(rxPin, txPin, totalAxes, totalButtons);
     ```
-2. Initialize the library in the `setup()` function:
+2. Initialize the library in the `setup()` function with a baudRate value (e.g., 9600, 57600):
     ```cpp
     void setup() {
-      driveStation.begin();
+      driveStation.begin(9600);
     }
     ```